 • Theravada (Hinayana)

-Found mainly in Sri Lanka, Burma, Cambodia, Laos, & Thailand.
+Found mainly in Sri Lanka, Burma, Cambodia, Laos, and Thailand.
+Often known as the Southern Traditions of Buddhism.

 • Mahayana

-Found mainly in Tibet, Mongolia, China, Korea, Vietnam, & Japan.
+Found mainly in China, Korea, Vietnam, and Japan.
+Often known as the Northern Traditions of Buddhism.

 • Vajrayana (Esoteric or Tantric Buddhism)